-The datasets used in this paper not only contain English words, but also contains digital numbers, punctuations, Chinese words, etc. So we need to preprocess them to make sure the preprocessed samples can be tokenized by white space easily.
-To achieve this goal, we turn the sentences to be lower case firstly, then add white space character before and after the words or characters which are not belong to English words.
-Additionally, we just take the first 5000 words into our model.
+The datasets used in this paper not only contain English words, but also contain digital numbers, punctuations, Chinese words, etc. So we need to preprocess them to make sure the preprocessed samples can be tokenized by space character easily.
+To achieve this goal, we turn the sentences to be lower case firstly, then add one space character before and after the words or characters which are not belonging to English words.
+Additionally, we just take the first 5,000 words into our model.

-For example, the original sequence of words is \begin{quote} Skye Bank Skye Bank Plc. commonly known as Skye Bank is a commercial bank based in Nigeria.
-It is one of the twenty-six (26) commercial banks licensed by the Central Bank of Nigeria the country's banking regulator. \end{quote}

-after preprocessing, it turns to \begin{quote} skye bank skye bank plc . commonly known as skye bank is a commercial bank based in nigeria . it is one of the twenty - six ( 2 6 ) commercial banks licensed by the central bank of nigeria the country ' s banking regulator . \end{quote}

-\subsection{Experimental settings}
+\subsection{Experimental Settings}

-We implemented our model with PyTorch library \cite{collobert2011torch7}, all the experiments are performed on a single NVIDIA GeForce GTX 1080 GPU.
-The number of routing iterations is fixed to 3, and the batch size is 30.
+We implement our model with PyTorch library~\cite{paszke2019pytorch}, all the experiments are performed on a single NVIDIA Tesla V100 GPU.
+The number of routing iterations is fixed to 3, and the batch size is 32.
 We train the model with 10 epochs.
-A lot of loss functions have been experimented, finally we decided using a compositional loss function of Margin loss \cite{sabour2017dynamic} and Focal loss \cite{lin2017focal} to compute our model's loss:
+A lot of loss functions have been experimented, finally we decided using a compositional loss function of margin loss~\cite{sabour2017dynamic} and focal loss~\cite{lin2017focal} to compute our model's loss: